Worldbuilding tools

 Setting pieces in a world

-A piece belongs to a world when it's set there, and that link is what ties your writing to the bible: the Consistency Sentinel checks the draft against the world's facts, and the world's public page can gather it.
+A piece belongs to a world when it is set there, and that link is what ties your writing to the bible: the Consistency Sentinel checks the draft against the world’s facts, and the world’s public page can gather it.

-Open the Pieces tab and click Add or remove pieces.
-The manager lists everything you've written with a checkbox.
-Tick the pieces you want in this world, clear the ones you don't, and save.
+Open the Pieces tab in the World Bible and click Add or remove pieces.
+The manager lists everything you have written with a checkbox.
+Tick the pieces you want in this world, clear the ones you do not, and save.
 A piece already set in another world moves over when you save it, since a piece lives in one world at a time.

-You can still set a single piece from its own editor, but the manager is the quick way to gather a backlog of drafts into the world they belong to.
+You can still set a single piece from its own editor, but the Pieces tab is the quick way to gather a backlog of drafts into the world they belong to.

 Each entry’s connections